 After seven years of working for Hy-Vee, Ruff decided it was time for a new adventure.
 While she was home in McGregor for the holidays having coffee with her mother, Ruff began to think about moving back home when she neared 40 to open a cooking school.
 But when McGregor’s local food store shut down around New Year’s in 2012, the wheels began to turn in Ruff’s head.

 “When I went to the bank to ask for a loan to buy the building, that was the first time that particular loan officer had somebody come to them with a business plan already written,” Ruff said, adding that it gave her confidence that she knew what she was doing.

 Since then, BTS has grown to offer a large selection of meats from nearby meat producer Edgewood Locker, plus local wines and take-and-bake meals that are made in-house.
 Ruff also features a wide variety of sandwiches on the lunch menu, and her espresso bar is filled with coffee, lattes, teas and hot chocolate, making BTS a beloved location for the community to gather.

-Prior to the COVID-19 pandemic, Ruff taught cooking classes with groups of five to six people making elements of a dish (each person has a portion of the dish they’re in charge of making) – afterward the group would eat and get to know one another.
-Starting in January of 2022, Ruff will begin offering cooking classes again to private parties.
+Understanding the importance of cooking and bringing people together, Ruff also taught cooking classes.
+Groups of five to six people make elements of a dish (each person has a portion of the dish they’re in charge of making) and, afterward, the group would eat and get to know one another.
+Even though the cooking events have temporarily paused, Ruff intends to open classes back up to private parties.

 Though she hadn’t envisioned returning to McGregor until years later, the timing was right for Ruff, and she quickly realized how much she had missed her hometown and being an active member in her community.
 She’s served on as the president of McGregor and Marquette Chamber of Commerce on top of managing a grocery store that’s become a community hub.